Engineered wood flooring ideal for flexible and stylish interiors

 How to choose your new floor?
 The options can be bewildering: simply, the choices are vinyl, carpet, tile or wood - but the variety within each product type are extensive.

 Increasingly, home owners are moving towards wood flooring.
 It adds character to a room and comes in a huge range of styles to suit all tastes; it's also long-lasting and easy to maintain.

 Basically, wood flooring comes in three types: laminate, engineered wood and solid wood.

 - Laminate, the cheapest, is made with a photographic image of wood grain usually printed onto HDF board.

 - Engineered wood flooring has a veneer of wood, typically 3-7mm thick, laid over layers of plywood or MDF.

-- Solid wood is just what it says on the tin and, unsurprisingly, comes in the most expensive of the three types.
+- Solid wood is just what it says on the tin and is the most expensive of the three types.

 The final choice is a matter of budget and taste - but, according to up and coming Leeds-based supplier Lifestyle Flooring UK, engineered wood flooring has several advantages over the other two contenders.

 "It looks and feels like a solid wood floor, but it's cheaper, more robust because of its construction, can be laid over under floor heating (unlike solid wood) and is easier to maintain," says Will Woolley, the company's internet marketing spokesman.

 "Engineered wood floors are also more sustainable than real wood.
 They need fewer raw materials, resulting in less waste and fewer trees being cut down.